albertoscala/string-matching/README.md

 }
 ```

-Next we have the function that allow us to fill the Trie with the patterns we have to search for.
-This time we give the root of the Trie and the pattern to search for as arguments to the function.
-Then we iterate char by char over the pattern to add and create the edges of our Trie if they don't really exist and when we are at the end of the word we flag the last node as leaf.
+Next, we have the function that enables us to populate the Trie with the patterns we need to search for.
+This function takes the root of the Trie and the pattern to search for as arguments.
+We iterate character by character through the pattern, adding and creating edges in our Trie if they do not already exist.
+Finally, when we reach the end of the word, we mark the last node as a leaf.

 ```c
 void insert_pattern(struct TrieNode* root, char* pattern) {